KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 `SampleManager` -> `SampleStore`
 `TrackManager` -> `TrackStore`

+In line with this, return values of `GetSampleStore` and `GetTrackStore` are now `IAdjustableResourceStore<T>`, hiding the underlying manager logic.

 The public variables relating to these stores have been renamed to reflect this change:

 `AudioManager.Track` -> `AudioManager.Tracks`